-Upon receipt of the FAFSA (and TAP application if student is a New York State resident) the Financial Aid Office develops a financial aid package which outlines the student's eligibility for federal and state aid.
-Students will then have the option to accept or decline their awards.
-New students will do this by returning one signed copy of their award letter to the Financial Aid Office.
-Continuing students are sent a notice of awards to their college email address encouraging them to accept or decline their awards via their student portal.
-Financial Aid packages should be carefully reviewed and students are strongly encouraged to contact the Financial Aid Office with any questions or concerns that they may have.
+Financial aid packages are determined by the Financial Aid Office once the FAFSA has been completed and processed.
+Students have the option to accept or decline all or part of their awards.
+New students may do so by returning a signed copy of their award letter to the Financial Aid Office.
+Continuing students are sent a notice of awards to their college email address and may accept or decline awards via their portal.
+Financial aid packages should be carefully reviewed and students are encouraged to contact the Financial Aid Office with any questions.